wanderwaltz/wanderwaltz.github.io/_posts/2016-03-18-safe-array-literals.md

 {% endhighlight %}

-Here I'm using the class pointer as the list terminator, which should suffice for the most use cases, but any other known static object can be used instead.
+Here I'm using the class pointer as the list terminator, which should suffice for the most use cases but any other known static object can be used instead.

 Now the syntax